 Training blue

 Patient safety happens by design.
-Train your team starting from their first day and continuing forward.
+Start training your team from day one and continue onward.

 Patient Safety Planning Tools / Training